-We prepared the following schedules, which we understand will be included in the Actuarial Section of the CAFR, based on the June 30, 2019 actuarial valuation.
+We prepared the following schedules, which we understand will be included in the Actuarial Section of the CAFR, based on the June 30, 2020 actuarial valuation.
 All historical information prior to the June 30, 2015 actuarial valuation shown in these schedules is based on information reported by Buck Consultants.

-- Schedule of Retirees and Beneficiaries Added to and Removed from Rolls
+- Schedule of Retirants and Beneficiaries Added to and Removed from Payroll

-- Solvency Test
+- Schedule of Funded Liabilities by Type

 - Schedule of Funding Progress

 - Schedule of Employer Contributions

 The TCERA Board has the authority to select economic and demographic assumptions for the Plan.
-The assumptions used in this report reflect the results of an Experience Study performed by Cheiron, covering the period from July 1, 2014 through June 30, 2017, and approved by the Board.
-Based on this study, the discount rate was lowered from 7.60% to 7.25%, the mortality improvement scale was updated to MP-2016, and a number of other demographic assumptions were updated to reflect recent experience.
-A full summary of all assumptions used in this report is provided in the Actuarial Valuation Report as of June 30, 2019.
+The assumptions used in this report reflect the results of an experience study performed by Cheiron, covering the period from July 1, 2017 through June 30, 2020, and approved by the Board.
+Based on this study, the discount rate was lowered from 7.25% to 7.00%, the mortality improvement scale was updated to MP-2019, and a number of other demographic assumptions were updated to reflect recent experience.
+A full summary of all assumptions used in this report is provided in the actuarial valuation report as of June 30, 2020.
 The assumptions used in the valuation are intended to produce results that, in the aggregate, reasonably approximate the anticipated future experience of the Plan.
-The next experience analysis is expected to cover the years through 2020.
+The next experience analysis is expected to cover the years through 2023.